Thank you for sending your enquiry! One of our team members will contact you shortly.

 Exploring the Multidimensional Aspects of a Business Model

-- Utilizing the five Ws framework: who, what, where, when, why, and how
+- Applying the five Ws approach: who, what, where, when, why, and how

 Mapping the Business Landscape